monhi/MusicAlbum/README.md

 * Web program tries to play first music after successfull login, but some browsers (firefox for example) may prevent it from playing.
 * When a music is finished, the next music will be played in circular.

+**Important point **
+After installing mysql server on your system, you are supposed to run following 2 commands in mysql workbench or heidisql to resolve the login bug in mysql

+>ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'root';
+>flush privileges;

 **Acknowledgement**

 * Special thanks to webprog.io site (Mr Ali Sheikh) for great bootstrap tutorial.